razerofficial/CSDK_SampleApp/README.md

 ## Security

-The C++ Chroma Editor Library loads the core Razer DLL `RzChromaSDK.dll` and the Razer stream library `RzChromaStreamPlugin.dll`.
+The C++ Chroma Editor Library loads the core Razer DLL `Chromatic.dll` and the Razer stream library `RzChromaStreamPlugin.dll`.
 To avoid a 3rd party injecting malicious code, the C++ Chroma Editor Library checks for a valid signature on the Razer libraries.
 The DLL issuer is validated to be `Razer USA Ltd.` Init and InitSDK will return `RZRESULT_DLL_INVALID_SIGNATURE` if the signature check fails.

 The sample apps use the `CHECK_CHROMA_LIBRARY_SIGNATURE` preprocessor definition to enable signature checking on the Chroma Editor Library.
 Signature checking can be used on the Razer libraries downloaded from Github releases.

 ```
 #ifdef CHECK_CHROMA_LIBRARY_SIGNATURE
+	// verify the library has a valid signature
- _sInvalidSignature = !VerifyLibrarySignature::VerifyModule(library, false);
+	_sInvalidSignature = !VerifyLibrarySignature::VerifyModule(path);
 #endif
 ```